NALTP/Rules/README.md

       - (xii) Powerup delay set to 60 seconds;
       - (xiii) Userscripts: Disabled;
       - (xiv) Respawn Warnings: Disabled; and
-      - (xv) Single World Joiner disabled and set to Dallas.
+      - (xv) Single World Joiner disabled and set to default server.
     - (d) Server settings:
       - (i) At any point during or before a series, both captains may agree to play any of their games on a server other than the default.
 Either captain may elect to return to the default servers up until the match begins (or play resumes, if the agreement is mid-match)--at that point the servers are locked with the final agreement reached unless both captains agree to change them again.
       - (ii) Major and Minor leagues: